Principles

 Range

-Range is the ability to think and operate across disciplines.
-You're strategic enough to scope a project and technical enough to build it.
-You can talk business with executives and tokens with developers — often in the same meeting.
-Range gives you adaptability; it's what lets you stay valuable as the landscape shifts.
-In AI consulting, depth gets you in the room, but range keeps you relevant.
+Range is the ability to think and operate across disciplines. pouk.ai is strategic enough to scope a project, technical enough to build it, and able to switch registers inside the same meeting — business with executives, tokens with engineers.
+Range is what lets the engagement stay valuable as the AI landscape shifts.
+Depth gets pouk.ai in the room; range is what keeps the engagement relevant to the in-house team six months in.

 Momentum